InsaneBroccoli/bf_controller_tuning/markdown/Frequency_Response/estimate_frequency_response.md

    The signals are divided into short overlapping sections of length $N_\text{est}$ with overlap.

 2. **Windowing:**
-   Each segment is multiplied by a window (e.g. Hann) to reduce spectral leakage.
+   Each segment is multiplied by a window (for example Hann) to reduce spectral leakage.

 3. **FFT and normalization:**
    Each windowed segment is transformed using the FFT and normalized by